localsite/localsite-delete/info/data/datacommons.md

 <!--

-Wasn't need, was using VSCode
+Wasn't needed, was using VSCode

 Optional, Run the following within your local **tools/covid19-dashboard** folder.